EvitcaStudio/Collector/README.md

   - desc: This is the plugin equivalent of `new Diob(pType)`.
   - returns: This returns either the instance you ask for (if it was only 1) Or it returns an array full of instances that you asked for.

-### Diob|Object.clean()
+### Diob|Object.clean() `event`
-   - desc: This is a user defined function that will be called when this instance is collected.
+   - desc: This is a user defined event function that will be called when this instance is collected.
 This should reset this instance to it's default state.
 This plugin does some basic cleaning of this instance when it is collected, but cannot do things it doesn't know about.
 Internal cleaning involves:
       - Removing color&text
       - Removing overlays&filters
       - Removing it from an interface if it is a interface element.